backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/CloudFront DVA.md

 	- ![[attachments/Pasted image 20220515090054.png]]

 - We use *TTL to control the cache hit*.
 TTL (0 seconds to year), can be set by the origin using the Cache *Control header*, *Expires header*.
-- We can invalidate a part of the cache using the `Createlnvalidation` API
+- We can invalidate a part of the cache using the `CreateInvalidation` API
 - In CloudFront it is common to separate caching of dynamic content from static content.
 	- For caching of static content we don't use any caching rules to maximise the cache hit.
 We use these rules for dynamic content.
 	- ![[attachments/Pasted image 20220515090513.png]]